Axlvid23/convgp/README.md

-# convgp
-A forked version of the convgp github page to use additional datasets
+# convgp:  Stanford and Geology Datasets
+A forked version of the convgp github page to use additional datasets.
+The first dataset is the Stanford NLP dataset that has some success with ConvNets and the other is a research dataset that uses hyperspectral data to approximate mineralogy.
+At this time there is a compatibility issue with Tensorflow 1.0, which is required to run both convgp and GPflow with inter-domain support.

 ## Paper
 The accompanying paper can be found on [arXiv](https://arxiv.org/abs/1709.01894).

-## Setup
+## Setup and Directions
 ### GPflow with inter-domain support
 In order to run the examples here, you need to have a branch of GPflow installed that supports inter-domain inducing variables.
 The branch located [here](https://github.com/markvdw/GPflow-inter-domain) and can be installed following the usual GPflow instructions.
 You can either use your favourite virtualenv to install the branch in, or switch back and forth between the main and customised versions of GPflow by running their setup script.
+### Tensorflow 1.0
+In order to run convgp with GPflow (inter-domain support), you will need to use tensorflow 1.0.

-### Datasets
+### Datasets:

+### My contribution:  CASERM and Stanford NLP Dataset

+These datasets should be set up to run and begin to iterate using the Convolutional Gaussian Process SVM classification algorithm provided by the forked code from markvdw.

+##Caserm:  Research data for geology.
+Currently, this dataset will run and obtain a classification accuracy near 60% before crashing while trying to record.

+##Stanford NLP:

-You will also need to setup the datasets.
+For the original convgp datasets, you will also need to setup the datasets.
 In `/datasets`, run:
  ```
  python process_cifar10.py
  python process_rectangles.py